Julia Child in Delhi – Surinder Kumar Makes UP’s Matar ki Daal, Safdarjung Enclave

 Indeed, the 60-something Mr Kumar trained under Mr Tandon’s grandmother Rajkumari in Lucknow.
 He arrived as a young man from a village in Faizabad to work with the Tandon family and has continued with them except for a few years in between when he opted to drive… trucks!
 He also lived in the then West Germany for a few years when Mr Tandon’s father was working in Bonn in the 1970s — presumably so that the Tandons could always have their UP khana in the land of sauerkraut.

 Mr Kumar’s wife, children and grandchildren live back home in the village where he has built them a new house.
-An unassuming man, it’s difficult to get him to open up to us but he did mutter, “These days people are forgetting how to make food at home.”
+An unassuming man, it’s difficult to get him to open up but he did mutter, “These days people are forgetting how to make food at home.”
 He then mourned about dishes that are becoming history.
-We coaxed him to name some of those bygone dishes:
+The Delhi Walla coaxed him to name some of those bygone dishes:

 Kachnar ka raita